talwrii/obsidian-header-navigation/README.md

 # Usage
 Press `Ctrl-p` to open the command palette and search for "header nagivation".
-This will show the commands that this plugin provides.
+You will then have a list of command that this plugin provides.

 I would suggest binding these commands to hotkeys.
 You might find a plugin like [sequence hotkeys](https://github.com/moolmanruan/obsidian-sequence-hotkeys) useful: this allows you to define a "prefix" key such as `Ctrl-m` for motion commands so that you can then assign e.g `Ctrl-m Up` etc for moving around headers.

 ![demonstraction of features](demo.gif)

 # Influences and related tools
-This is very much influenced by the functions provided by emacs <a href="https://orgmode.org/">org-mode</a>.
+This tool is very much influenced by the functions provided by emacs <a href="https://orgmode.org/">org-mode</a>.

 This project uses the [remark](https://github.com/remarkjs/remark/) markdown parser and its source code is included (under and MIT license) within the built `main.js` file.